AR and VR in Education

 To find out more about using AR and VR in the classroom and the hardware and curriculum that can be used, check out our article How to Access AR and VR in Education Today.

-Experiences with AR and VR in the classroom.
+Classroom Experiences with AR and VR

 About the Author: Alicia Verweij